Rocket.net vs WP Engine Hosting Comparison In 2026

 Web server features

 Rocket offers hosting for sites of all sizes.
-They offer Level 1 packages for small sites, with enterprise hosting prices starting at approximately $ 2,000 per month.
+They offer Level 1 packages for small sites, with enterprise hosting starting at approximately $2,000 per month.

 Cloudflare Enterprise Features